AmingAndrei/violence.website/content/metaphoricals/coherence.md

 **Function and Measurement**

-Coherence determines the **integrity and sustainability** of Realspace-origin entities when exposed to alternate dimensions.
+Coherence determines the **integrity and sustainability** of REALSPACE-origin entities when exposed to alternate dimensions.
 Higher Coherence values indicate greater conformity to standard physical laws, while negative Coherence values indicate environments where those laws are actively destabilized or inversed.
-- **Realspace**:
+- **REALSPACE**:
-    Coherence in Realspace fluctuates within a stable, positive range.
+    Coherence in REALSPACE fluctuates within a stable, positive range.
-- **Blackspace**:
+- **BLACKSPACE**:
     BLACKSPACE possesses a **negative Coherence index**, marking it as a metaphysically hostile environment to all positively coherent matter.
 In practical terms, this means that:
-    - **Entities and materials originating from Realspace** are systematically rejected.
+    - **Entities and materials originating from REALSPACE** are systematically rejected.
     - Exposure results in **progressive disintegration**, manifesting as spontaneous decay, loss of physical structure, or erasure of body parts and systems.
-    - The effect is often described metaphorically as BLACKSPACE "hating" Realspace intrusions.
+    - The effect is often described metaphorically as BLACKSPACE "hating" REALSPACE intrusions.

 **Unidirectional Permeability**

-While Realspace-origin matter is subject to ontological degradation in BLACKSPACE, the inverse is not true:
+While REALSPACE-origin matter is subject to ontological degradation in BLACKSPACE, the inverse is not true:
-- **BLACKSPACE-origin entities and materials** exhibit **total or partial immunity** when crossing into Realspace.
+- **BLACKSPACE-origin entities and materials** exhibit **total or partial immunity** when crossing into REALSPACE.
 - This is attributed primarily to **Blackstone’s resistance to Coherence-based decay**, allowing it to remain intact regardless of the ambient Coherence level.

 **Redliner and Half-breed Exception**